shaquillemayers/space-invaders/README.md

 This project was created via JavaScript, HTML & CSS.

+I later added mobile capabilities to this project.

 ## Future Adjustments

 In future, an additional feature I may add is a highscore, which would require each taking player's details and keeping track of the three highest scores over a set time period.

+Note: A high score has now been added!